Business License / Occupational Tax

 The tax is calculated based upon the number of full-time employees the company/organization has - there is a calculator below to help identify the fee to submit.
-Home-based businesses must also pay the annual Occupational Tax based upon the number of employees on file.
+Home-based businesses must also pay the annual Occupational Tax based on the number of employees on file.
 Businesses exempt from payment are listed below.

 Businesses paying Occupational Taxes to Peachtree City do not need to obtain an additional business license from Fayette County.
 However, additional state requirements may apply depending on the type of business performed.

 If you wish to renovate or remodel, learn more about sign regulations, health department inspections, and information from the Fire Marshal, you should contact the Building Department for assistance in understanding the required permits and associated fees.
 You may find additional information on septic by contacting the Fayette County Health Department, or sewer by contacting the Peachtree City Water & Sewerage Authority.
-If your business serves alcohol you must also apply and receive a City alcohol license.
-The City Clerk's office will be able to provide information on applying for a City alcohol license.
+If your business serves alcohol you must also apply for and receive a City alcohol license.
+The City Clerk’s office will be able to provide information on applying for a City alcohol license.

-The Fayette County Chamber of Commerce serves businesses county-wide through membership opportunities for ribbon cutting ceremonies, business highlights in e-newsletters and business after hours.
+The Fayette County Chamber of Commerce serves businesses county-wide through membership opportunities for ribbon-cutting ceremonies, business highlights in e-newsletters, and business after-hours.

 People wishing to file a complaint about a business located in Peachtree City should contact the Metro Atlanta Better Business Bureau.

 - Includes zoning approval form, fire inspection approval form, application, and mandatory SAVE & E-VERIFY Affidavits

 - Copy of photo ID for affidavit signer must be mailed or original presented in person at City Hall